Sv-Biophys/protein_structure_analysis/README.md

 `src/analysis/hydrophobicity.py` calculates a Kyte–Doolittle hydrophobicity profile using a sliding window.

-The default window size is **19 residues**, corresponding approximately to the length of a membrane-spanning α-helix.
+The default window size is **19 residues**, approximately corresponding to the length of a membrane-spanning α-helix.

 ### 6. Hydrophobic peak detection

-`src/analysis/tm_analysis.py` provides two related approaches for identifying hydrophobic transmembrane candidates:
+`src/analysis/tm_analysis.py` provides two related approaches for identifying hydrophobic candidates:

 - detection of continuous hydrophobic regions;
 - detection and filtering of local hydrophobicity peaks.